Don Ralke

-Education
+Early life and education

+He was born on July 13, 1920, in Battle Creek, Michigan to Carl Henry Ralke and Maude Margaret Mueller.
 Ralke received his bachelor's and master's degrees in music from the University of Southern California, graduating with honors.
 He also studied with famed composer and Hollywood emigre, Arnold Schoenberg.

-Career overview
+Career

-On the bongos Ralke collaborated with versatile flute and reed instrumentalist, Buddy Collette on "Jazz Heat", "Bongo Beat".
-Warner Bros. hired him for "Gershwin with Bongoes" and "The Savage and The Sensuous ", which is widely regarded as one of the best jungle exotica albums of that era.
+On the bongos, Ralke collaborated with versatile flute and reed instrumentalist Buddy Collette on Jazz Heat, Bongo Beat.
+Warner Bros. hired him for Gershwin with Bongoes and The Savage and The Sensuous, which is widely regarded as one of the best jungle exotica albums of that era.
 He worked with Warren Barker on the music for 77 Sunset Strip and did the heavy musical lifting when Edd "Kookie" Byrnes, one of the show's stars, became a teen idol and recorded his one hit, "Kookie, Kookie (Lend Me Your Comb)".
-Ralke performed similar duties for "Hawaiian Eye" star Connie Stevens when she recorded "Sixteen Reasons".
+Ralke performed similar duties for Hawaiian Eye star Connie Stevens when she recorded "Sixteen Reasons".
 Other recordings include Jewel Akens' "The Birds and the Bees", and five other gold records.
 His orchestra backed Sam Cooke on several 1959-1960 songs.
 Ralke also recorded two hits by Ty Wagner: "I'm a No Count" as well as "Slander".
-In the late 1960s he created his own record company.
+In the late 1960s, he formed his own record company.
 He collaborated with sound engineer Brad Miller on the hugely successful strings-with-environmental sounds creation, the Mystic Moods Orchestra.

-Golden Throats

 Working with "Golden Throats talent" became a specialty niche for Ralke.
 Ralke is credited for convincing non-singers including William Shatner and Lorne Greene to play it safe and stick to narration over a musical background.
 Ralke also produced Beach Boys dad Murry Wilson's The Many Moods of Murray Wilson which was not kindly lauded by critics but nonetheless has achieved a place as an important footnote in 1960s music.

-Snoopy, Come Home

-In 1972 Ralke produced and orchestrated Bob and Dick Sherman's Grammy nominated musical film Snoopy, Come Home.

-Happy Days/Laverne and Shirley

-In the 1970s, he returned to television, working for producer Garry Marshall on the series "Happy Days" and its spin-off, "Laverne and Shirley".
+In 1972, Ralke produced and orchestrated Bob and Dick Sherman's Grammy nominated musical film Snoopy Come Home.
+In the 1970s, he returned to television, working for producer Garry Marshall on the series Happy Days and its spin-off, Laverne and Shirley.

-Description by colleagues
+Personal life and death

 Ralke was once described by Stan Ross, co-founder of Gold Star recording studio, as "the most well-known unknown in the business."

+Ralke died on January 26, 2000, in Santa Rosa, California.